pegasystems/docker-pega-web-ready/README.md

 DATA_SCHEMA 		| Specify the data schema for your database. | `data` CUSTOMERDATA_SCHEMA | If configured in your database, set the customer data schema for your database.
 If you do not provide a value, this setting defaults to `dataSchema`. |

-### Custom artifactory settings used for downloading JDBC driver
+### Secured Custom artifactory settings used for downloading JDBC driver

-You can specify custom artifactory authentication details if it is secured with Basic or APIKey Authentication which is used for downloading JDBC driver.
+If you use a secured custom artifactory to manager your JDBC driver, provide the basic authentication credentials or the API key authentication details to satisfy your custom artifactory authentication mechanism.

 Name 						                | Purpose 	                                                        | Default
 --- 						                | --- 		                                                        | ---